tdeheurles/tdeheurles.github.io/_posts/2015-07-11-creating-blog.md

 published: false
 ---

+---
+layout: post
-## Creating a Blog with Github-Pages and Jekyll
+title: Creating a Blog with Github-Pages and Jekyll
+---

 After a few moment looking at some solutions (jekyll, jekyll-Bootstrap), I found a very easy and quick one named [Jekyll-Now](http://www.jekyllnow.com/).
 It's especially detailed in this [blog post from SmashingMagazine](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).